star-history/star-history/public/blog/star-history-monthly-pick-202303.md

 ![sqlchat](/blog/assets/star-history-monthly-pick-202303/sqlchat.webp)

 [SQL Chat](https://github.com/sqlchat/sqlchat) is a chat-based SQL client.
 You can interact with your databases (currently supporting MySQL and PostgreSQL) using natural language directly in the dialogue box.
+Check out our first impression of [SQL Chat](/blog/sql-chat).

 Big thumbs up for the newly added support for Dark Mode 🧛!